wacncontent/CustomizeTool/addCommentOutput/articles/storage/storage-create-storage-account.md

 - File service: http://*mystorageaccount*.file.core.chinacloudapi.cn

-You can see the endpoints for your storage account on the storage <!-- deleted by customization dashboard --><!-- keep by customization: begin --> Dashboard <!-- keep by customization: end --> in the Azure Management Portal once the account has been created.
+You can see the endpoints for your storage account on the storage dashboard in the Azure Management Portal once the account has been created.

 The URL for accessing an object in a storage account is built by appending the object's location in the storage account to the endpoint.
 For example, a blob address might have this format: http://*mystorageaccount*.blob.core.chinacloudapi.cn/*mycontainer*/*myblob*.

 You can also configure a custom domain name to use with your storage account.
-See [Configure a custom domain name for blob data in <!-- deleted by customization an Azure --><!-- keep by customization: begin --> a <!-- keep by customization: end --> storage account](/documentation/articles/storage-custom-domain-name) for details.
+See [Configure a custom domain name for blob data in an Azure storage account](/documentation/articles/storage-custom-domain-name) for details.

 ### Service colocation with an affinity group

 An *affinity group* is a geographic grouping of your Azure services and VMs with your Azure storage account.
-An affinity group can improve service performance by locating computer workloads in the same <!-- deleted by customization datacenter --><!-- keep by customization: begin --> data center <!-- keep by customization: end --> or near the target user audience.
+An affinity group can improve service performance by locating computer workloads in the same datacenter or near the target user audience.
 Also, no billing charges are incurred for egress when data in a storage account is accessed from another service that is part of the same affinity group.

-> [AZURE.NOTE]  To create an affinity group, open the <b>Settings</b> area of the <!-- deleted by customization Azure --> Management Portal, click <b>Affinity Groups</b>, and then click either <b>Add an affinity group</b> or the <b>Add</b> button.
+> [AZURE.NOTE]  To create an affinity group, open the <b>Settings</b> area of the Azure Management Portal, click <b>Affinity Groups</b>, and then click either <b>Add an affinity group</b> or the <b>Add</b> button.
 You can also create and manage affinity groups by using the Azure Service Management API.
-See <a href="http://msdn.microsoft.com/zh-cn/library/azure/ee460798.aspx">Operations on <!-- deleted by customization affinity groups</a> --><!-- keep by customization: begin --> Affinity Groups</a> <!-- keep by customization: end --> for more information.
+See <a href="http://msdn.microsoft.com/zh-cn/library/azure/ee460798.aspx">Operations on affinity groups</a> for more information.

 ## View, copy, and regenerate storage access keys